0xOxygenExcluded/rust-api-gateway/README.md

 This API Gateway is built in Rust and serves as a foundational layer for directing incoming HTTP requests to appropriate services, along with providing several essential features for improving security, observability, and control.

-Table of Contents

-Features
-Setup and Installation
-Usage
-Future Enhancements

 Features

 1. Routing